Brodin-DMS/CodePortfolio/README.md

 U can find more of my OLD CONTENT ;) on my youtube, give it a quick peek (1:33 min) https://www.youtube.com/watch?v=1ZrcVTUi82s&list=PLWMWvdzzlJW2t5RNS214xigD8zfF_ZPed&index=4

+Thanks for your interest in the project!
+Brodin, an ambitious solo Developer.